PranavSetlur/Cricket_Content_Recommendation_System/README.md

 # Cricket Article Recommendations System

-This system provides recommendations for cricket-related articles based on user input and allows searching through a database of articles.
+This system provides recommendations for cricket-related articles based on user input and allows searching through a comprehensive database of articles.

 ## Setup Instructions